lvzrr/VerbOSe/README.md

 # VerbOSe
 Simple audio transcription module for python.
+(WIP)

 This program is designed to take a video ```(.mp4)``` and output 2 files:
 + A ```.csv``` file that contains a transcription for the audio and the length of each phrase